View Paul Bellany's Obituary on recorder.com and share memories

 Paul S. Bellany, fifty-nine, died on July 15, 2019, after a long and courageous battle with cancer.
 He was born the son of James W. Bellany and the late Rosalie Bellany on September 26, 1959.

-He is survived by this father Jim, his step-mother of forty-three years, Carolyn Bellany, two sisters, Christine DiLeo (Anthony); and Angela Bristol (Alan), his brother, Christopher Bellany, his niece, Kaleigh DeMello: and his nephews, Andrew DeMello, Michael DiLeo (Kerri); Gregory DiLeo (Alexis) and Matthew DiLeo and his companion, Cassie.
+He is survived by this father Jim, his step-mother of forty-three years, Carolyn Bellany, two sisters, Christine DiLeo (Anthony); and Angela Bristol (Alan), his brother, Christopher Bellany, his nieces, Kaleigh DeMello and Brianna Bristol, and his nephews, Andrew DeMello, Ryan Bristol, Michael DiLeo (Kerri); Gregory DiLeo (Alexis) and Matthew DiLeo and his companion, Cassie.
 He also leaves behind several cousins, one great-niece, three great-nephews, and his very special friend, Kevin Wormstead.

 According to his wishes, Paul was cremated and there will be no services.